the-answerbook-project/custom-automarkers-template/README.md

-# What's this repository about
+# What'sEcco this repository about

 This repository contains a template and useful examples for creating custom automarkers for your Answerbook exams, leveraging the Answerbook API.
 Each script in the `examples` folder is an exact copy of `automarker-template.py` except for